sarisabban/VaxDesign/README.md

 `sudo apt install python3-pip pymol DSSP gnuplot && sudo python3 -m pip install zeep numpy biopython bs4`

+3. Download the vall.jul19.2011.gz database (467 MB).
+This link is temporary until the database is included with PyRosetta:
+`wget `

 ## How To Use:
 1. Use the following command to run the script: